 For example, consider if you’re going to buy a race car for driving on a race track, would you test drive it on ice?
 What would you learn from it?
 How relevant would it be in helping you assess how the race car will perform on the race track?

 Similarly, hero tests create artificial test conditions that focus on artificial corner testing.
 The output is artificial results that don’t have a correlation with what the results would be on your production workloads (your objective).

-What are the overall characteristics that should be tested?
+What are the overall characteristics that should be tested with Flash?

 In order to get an accurate assessment of how the AFA will perform with your production workloads, use ASAP to assess key areas (listed in the priority order).

 Availability: How an AFA performs under failure and upgrades is not only critical, it’s tablestakes!
 Fail a controller under full load.
 Perform a SW upgrade.
 Fail (via pulling) dual SSDs within a RAID group concurrently.
 Observe data remains available.
 Measure 100% performance remains throughout.